irises0605/BlackRock-2019-SDE-Coding-Challenge/README.md

 java Main Google,STOCK,10,50,0|Microsoft,STOCK,15,50,0|IBM,BOND,15,100,0.05:IBM,BOND,20,100,0.05|Google,STOCK,15,50,0|Microsoft,STOCK,10,50,0.05
 ```

+*Input 2 means:

+In the given portfolio, there are 10 shares of Google stock, priced at 50 per share with no accrued interest, 15 shares of Microsoft bond, priced at 100 per share with 5% accrued interest, and 15 shares of IBM bond, priced at 100 per share with 5% accrued interest;
+In the given benchmark, there are 20 shares of IBM bond, priced at 100 per share with 5% accrued interest, 15 shares of Google stock, priced at 50 per share with no accrued interest, and 10 shares of Microsoft bond, priced at 100 per share with 5% accrued interest.*

 Now you should have your output for Test 2 shouwn in the terminal.
 The correct output for the input above should be:

 ```